How its done

 First I have to decide the material I want to use for the casting.
 If I just use the resin, I will get a rather nice opaque, pinkish cast.
 Nice but not what most people want.
 Let's say I want to cast the sculpture in bronze resin.

 This is a two part process.
 First I mix some finely powdered bronze (it's call Sinctered bronze) with some resin.
-The secret is to put as much bronze powder into the resin as you think it will hold (about 50%+ by weight).
+The secret is to put as much bronze powder into the resin as you think it will hold (ideally 1:1 by weight).
 The reason is that you want to have a good bronze surface in your finished product so you can patinate it.
 HOWEVER, bronze powder is very expensive so you need to use as little as possible.
 The way around this dilemma is to just coat the mould with a thinnish layer of bronze rather than filling it completely with the bronze mixture.
 So at this stage I add the resin catalyst to the resin/bronze mixture (which will start it setting hard and warm) and I start applying the bronze layer.
 You have about 15 minutes or so for this process before the resin becomes too hard to work.
 Again, you have to make sure that you get the bronze mixture into every little nook and crevice and that it is thick enough on the sides.
 The bottom of the mould will normally have a plentiful layer through gravity but the sides can be tricky to do.
 When I am happy with it I let it set.

 When it is set and cool, the rest of the mould can be filled with a cheaper resin mixture.
 I like to use a mixture of resin and slate powder if I am casting bronze or brass.
 I gives a nice weighty feel to the sculpture and helps to hide any small areas where the metal mixture didn't get to (each piece is unique).
 Then I let that set solid and leave for 12 hours at least.